About The President

 Service is important to Dr. Beverly.
 She serves nationally as the Immediate Past President for the American Association for Women in Community Colleges and as a member of the American Association of Community Colleges (AACC) Board of Directors, as well as Chair of AACC’s Commission on College Readiness.
 She also Chairs the Oklahoma State University Division of Institutional Diversity, Advisory Council.

 Locally, she serves on the Board of Directors for the Greater Flint Health Coalition, McLaren-Flint Hospital, Carriage Town Ministries, Metro Community Development, Michigan Community College Association (MCCA), and is President of The Ivy House.
 In addition, Dr. Beverly is a member of the Flint & Genesee Chamber of Commerce Regional Leadership Council.
 She is a proud member of Alpha Kappa Alpha Sorority, Inc., Flint Rotary Club, and the Flint Chapter of the NAACP.

-Walker-Griffea is the first female and first African American president in Mott Community College’s history.
+Dr. Beverly is the first female and first African American president in Mott Community College’s history.
 She is committed to academic excellence, student access and success, dynamic industry partnerships, and significantly impacting local economies.
-A native of Tulsa, Oklahoma, Dr. Beverly holds a Doctor of Philosophy in Child Development from Texas Woman’s University in Denton, Texas, a Master of Education in Guidance and Counseling from Virginia State University in Petersburg, Virginia, and a Bachelor of Science in Journalism and Broadcasting from Oklahoma State University in Stillwater, Oklahoma.
+A native of Tulsa, Oklahoma, she holds a Doctor of Philosophy in Child Development from Texas Woman’s University in Denton, Texas, a Master of Education in Guidance and Counseling from Virginia State University in Petersburg, Virginia, and a Bachelor of Science in Radio, Television and Film: News and Public Affairs from Oklahoma State University in Stillwater, Oklahoma.